tofuiceblended/2024-APR-STD-portfolio/readme.md

 ### Footer
 The footer component has social media links and the information of the company such as contact number and the address.

+### Services
+The services page shows the services provided by the company with an image and the title of the service.

+### About
+The about page utilises CSS Grid to some information about the company.